GrossDesignCo/concordance-app-poc/public/scripture/proverbs/proverbs-8/proverbs-8.englishNatural.md

-and I was beside him a master-craftsman, and I was darlings day day, laughing to his face in all time.
+and I was beside him a master-craftsman, and I was darlings day day, laughing to his faces in all time.

 laughing in the world of his land, and my darlings the sons of Earth (Adam).